-Mark E. Van Der Weide has been the General Counsel of the Board of Governors of the Federal Reserve System in Washington, D.C., since August 2017.
+Mark E. Van Der Weide has been the General Counsel of the Federal Reserve Board since August 2017.

 Mr. Van Der Weide was detailed to the U.S. Treasury Department during 2009-2010, where he provided assistance to the Administration in its efforts to design the financial reform legislation that ultimately became the Dodd-Frank Act.

-Prior to joining the Federal Reserve Board in 1998, Mr. Van Der Weide worked as an associate in the Washington, D.C., office of Cleary, Gottlieb, Steen & Hamilton.
-At Cleary, Mr. Van Der Weide drafted and negotiated documentation for securities offerings, structured finance transactions, joint ventures, and mergers and acquisitions.
+Prior to joining the Federal Reserve Board, Mr. Van Der Weide worked as an associate at Cleary, Gottlieb, Steen & Hamilton.

 Mr. Van Der Weide received a J.D. degree from Yale Law School in 1995 and a B.A. degree in history and philosophy from the University of Iowa in 1992.